Mikael Ishak: Lech Poznań

 On 14 July 2020, Ishak joined Polish club Lech Poznań on a free transfer, signing a three-year contract.
 He was given the shirt number 9, previously worn by the outgoing Danish striker Christian Gytkjær.
-In his first season in Poland, despite missing over a dozen games due to health issues, he was Lech's top scorer with 20 goals, including two strikes against Benfica and three goals against Standard Liège in the 2020–21 UEFA Europa League group stages.
+In his first season in Poland, despite missing over a dozen games due to health issues, he was Lech's top scorer with 20 goals, including two strikes against Benfica and three goals against Standard Liège in the 2020–21 UEFA Europa League group stage.

 Despite missing out on European competitions, the 2021–22 campaign was successful for both Lech and Ishak, who improved both health-wise and stats-wise.
-Named captain before the start of the season, the Swedish striker scored 18 league goals to lead Lech to their eighth Ekstraklasa title, including a 88th-minute winner against Piast Gliwice on 8 May 2022, which put Lech on top of the league table with two games to go.
+Named captain before the start of the season, the Swedish striker led Lech to their eighth Ekstraklasa title, including a 88th-minute winner against Piast Gliwice on 8 May 2022, which put Lech on top of the league table with two games to go.
+He finished the season with 18 league goals and was named the Ekstraklasa Forward of the Season.

 Ishak opened the 2022–23 campaign season by scoring the only goal in a UEFA Champions League first qualifying round match against Azerbaijani side Qarabağ on 5 July 2022.
 Although marred by health concerns throughout the season, he appeared in all but one of Lech's twenty games across their European campaign, scoring nine goals as the Poznań outfit reached the UEFA Europa Conference League quarter-finals.
 In November 2022, he extended his deal until the end of June 2025, reportedly becoming the highest-earning player in Ekstraklasa at the time.
 With 20 goals to his name across all competitions, he was the club's best scorer for the third season in a row.

 On 13 April 2024, Ishak became Lech's top foreign scorer of all time, taking the title away from Gytkjær, after scoring his 66th goal in a 2–1 away loss against Puszcza Niepołomice.
 Later that year, on 5 November, he signed a new contract, keeping him at the club until mid-2027.

 Throughout the 2024–25 season, Ishak scored 21 goals and provided five assists in 32 league appearances, as Lech took their ninth league title, Ishak's second as the club's captain.

 On 22 July 2025, Ishak scored his first hat-trick for Lech, converting three penalty kicks in a 7–1 win over Icelandic side Breiðablik in the UEFA Champions League second qualifying round.
 With 20 goals for Lech in Europe, he surpassed Miroslav Radović as the best foreign scorer for Polish clubs in European competitions.
 On 20 September, he scored his 100th and 101st goals for Lech in a 2–0 league win against Bruk-Bet Termalica Nieciecza.
+He ended the season with 31 goals across all competitions, his career best goal tally across a single season.
+16 of those 31 goals were scored in the Ekstraklasa, as Lech won their second consecutive league title, tenth overall and Ishak's third.